The Best Time to Post on Instagram in 2017

 The best thing you can do to find your optimal posting time for Instagram is to research your audience using Instagram’s native analytics tool.
 Instagram Insights gives marketers everything they could ask for: you can see where your followers are located, their gender, their age, and, most importantly, when they’re most active on Instagram.

-You can also view your followers’ locations by country, or for a more narrower scope you can view by city.
-Not only is this information incredibly useful for marketers to understand your audience, it also gives you a better sense of which time zones you should be posting in to reach the majority of your followers, so you can schedule your Instagram posts for the best time.
+You can also view your followers’ locations by country or city.
+Not only is this information incredibly useful for marketers to understand your audience, it also gives you a better sense of which time zones you should be posting in to reach the majority of your followers, so you can schedule Instagram posts for the best times.

 Insights makes it easy for you to find the best time to post on Instagram because it shows you both the most popular days and times when your followers are using Instagram.
 Using this data, you can quickly calculate the best times and best days to post to Instagram, based on your followers’ activity.

-Once you have a good sense of when your followers are most active on Instagram, you can create a spreadsheet to track how much engagement you receive when you post at different times on different days.
-This step is super important because it will help you pinpoint exactly when your posts receive the most engagement.
+If you’d rather crunch the numbers yourself, you can create a spreadsheet to track how much engagement you receive when you post at different times on different days.

 Start off by picking five different times throughout the week.
 For example, if you notice that your followers are most active between 5 and 9pm EST, schedule your posts to appear at 5, 6, 7, 8, and 9pm.
 In your spreadsheet, track how many likes and comments each post receives, along with the date and time that you posted them.